utk3995/Sudoku-Solver-Using-Digit-Recognition/README.md

 ###ToDos:
 * Implement Neural Network for detection of digits
-* Currently the algorithm is working on a template for sudoku.
-Try to generalize it.
+* Use MNIST dataset for digit identification.